bryanhanson/EF-NMR/README.md

 * Doxygen is used for documentation.

 ### Tagged Versions
 * Tagged versions help me keep track of "working" versions at various milestones.
 "Working" in quotes because one later discovers a version doesn't work as well as one thought!
+These are not generally official releases.

 ### Releases
 Releases are not made on any particular schedule.
 Prior to a release: